faseelali/faseelali/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on Tip Calculator App
+- 🔭 I’m currently working on Todo App
 - 🌱 I’m currently learning kotlin and Android Studio
 - 👯 I’m looking to collaborate on Android App Development
 - 💬 Ask me about anything related Tech 🤖